bigwiv/Biopython-cn/chr12.rst

 Biopython coalescent code allows to create demographic scenarios and genomes and to run SIMCOAL2.

-12.2.1??Creating scenarios
+12.2.1  Creating scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Creating a scenario involves both creating a demography and a chromosome
 structure.
 In many cases (e.g. when doing Approximate Bayesian
-Computations ®C ABC) it is important to test many parameter variations
+Computations ‚Äì ABC) it is important to test many parameter variations
 (e.g. vary the effective population size, *N*\ :sub:`*e*`, between 10,
 50, 500 and 1000 individuals).
 The code provided allows for the
 simulation of scenarios with different demographic parameters very